Nidheimr/Rias/README.md

 Build the project and link the resulting library to your program, then use the headers as normal.

-**THEN**

-You must include `rias.h` into the file with your main function, and any other file that plans on using memory functions.

 ## Usage

+Include `rias.h` wherever you plan on using memory functions.

 By default, Rias will define over the C memory functions, meaning after including, you do not need to do replace any existing C memory functions.